csutihu/Smartthings_washer/README.md

 This plugin uses **SmartThings OAuth 2.0** for secure authentication.

 ---
+## 💡 Key Features and Potential Use Cases

+This plugin provides the core data points for comprehensive washer monitoring and automation:

+* **Customizable:** The plugin architecture allows for easy expansion with additional washer parameters available through the SmartThings API.
+* **Washing Cycle Monitoring:** Based on the `Washing Cycle` state, independent Domoticz scripts (e.g., using DzVents) can be used to trigger an acoustic signal (or notification) in the living area when the laundry cycle is complete.
+* **Maintenance Alert:** By comparing the `Remaining Time` with the actual washing time, you can implement logic to signal the need for cleaning the filter/check-valve drain connector.

+---
 ## 1. 🔑 SmartThings OAuth 2.0 Access

 For the plugin to work, you require a **Client ID**, **Client Secret**, an initial **Access Token**, and a **Refresh Token** from the SmartThings API.